tweedegolf/storage-abstraction/README.md

 storage.addFile("path/to/your/file"); // the file was automatically added to the selected bucket
 ```

+Note that if the bucket does not exist it will not be created automatically for you when you create a Storage instance!
+This was the case in earlier versions but as of version 2.0.0 you have to create the bucket yourself using `createBucket`.

 ## Adapters

 The adapters are the key part of this library; where the `Storage` is merely a thin wrapper, adapters perform the actual actions on the cloud storage by translating generic API methods calls to storage specific calls.
 The adapters are not part of the Storage Abstraction package; you need to install the separately.
 See [How it works](#how-it-works).